Mrembula/100-Days-Of-Python/README.md

 What you'll find if you go through the files

-Begineer
+Begineer\
-Day 01: Working with Variables in Python to Manage Data Day 02: Understanding Data Types and How to Manipulate Strings Day 03: Control Flow and Logical Operators
+Day 01: Working with Variables in Python to Manage Data.\
+Day 02: Understanding Data Types and How to Manipulate Strings\
+Day 03: Control Flow and Logical Operators
 Day 04: Randomisation and Python Lists
 Day 05: Python Loops